XdRiPOfficial/XDRIP_FORGE_OF_HONOR/README.md

 Use this contract and associated dApps at your own risk.

 Authors -
-The XdRiP Medal of Honor Collection NFT smart contract was written by Jim C OG and OG Brad & team
+The XdRiP Medal of Honor Collection NFT smart contract was written in its entirety by the XdRiP development team